untilhamza/Test-youtube-dl-in-AWS-lambda/readme.md

 - All you have to do is create a repository in ECR and push the docker image to the repository.
 - Then create a lambda function and select the "deploy from container image" option.
 Select the ECR repository and the image you pushed to the repository.
 - Ensure to set up the appropriate IAM role for the lambda function.
+- The downloaded audio is stored in the /tmp directory of you computer because that is the only directory that can store files in lambda function.

 ## Fix for issue -> ERROR: Unable to extract uploader id; please report this issue on https://yt-dl.org/bug